alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 ## Augmentation

-Amount of data we have is not sufficient for the model to generalise well.
-It is also fairly unbalanced, and some classes are represented significantly worse than the others.
-But we can fix this with data augmentation!
+The amount of data we have is not sufficient for a model to generalise well.
+It is also fairly unbalanced, and some classes are represented to significantly lower extent than the others.
+But we will fix this with data augmentation!

 ### Flipping